Fastlane (2021): Background

-Fastlane was a pay-per-view (PPV) and WWE Network event first produced by WWE in 2015.
-The name of the event is a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
-The event was held annually until 2020 when Fastlane was removed from the schedule to allow WWE to hold that year's Super ShowDown pay-per-view, but Fastlane was reinstated in 2021.
-The sixth event in the Fastlane chronology, it was held on March 21, 2021 and featured wrestlers from the Raw and SmackDown brand divisions.
+Fastlane is a professional wrestling event first produced by WWE in 2015.
+The name of the event was a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
+The event was held annually until 2020 when Fastlane was removed from the schedule to allow WWE to hold that year's Super ShowDown pay-per-view, but on January 17, 2021, Fastlane was reinstated in 2021.
+The sixth Fastlane was held on March 21, 2021, and featured wrestlers from the Raw and SmackDown brand divisions.

-On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which airs Monday Night Raw and NXT on the USA Network.
+The event was available through traditional pay-per-view (PPV) worldwide.
+Additionally, on January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which at the time aired Monday Night Raw and NXT on the USA Network.
 On March 18, the WWE Network became a premium channel under Peacock, with premium subscribers to the service receiving access to the WWE Network at no additional cost.
 As a result, Fastlane was the first pay-per-view to air on Peacock's WWE Network channel.
 After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV, which in turn also made Fastlane the very last in-ring event to air on the standalone version of the American WWE Network before its shutdown.
-This did not affect other countries, which maintain the separate WWE Network service distributed by WWE.
+This did not affect other countries, which maintained the separate WWE Network service distributed by WWE.